reh3376/ignition_tools/roadmap.md

 # IGN Scripts Repository Roadmap

 ## Project Overview
 This repository contains tools for generating Jython scripts for Ignition SCADA systems.
-The application creates, validates, and exports Jython code that can be deployed to Ignition gateways for use in production environments.
+The application creates, validates, tests, and exports Jython code that can be deployed to Ignition gateways for use in production environments.

 ## Current Status
 - **Project Phase**: Initialization
 - **Last Updated**: 2025-01-27
 - **Version**: 0.1.0
 - **Target Ignition Version**: 8.1+